owncast/owncast.github.io/content/docs/sslproxies/_index.md

 description: "Put your Owncast server behind a proxy to enable SSL."
 menu:
   docs:
-    parent: "documentation"
+    parent: "guides"
 type: subpages
 toc: true
-weight: 1000
+weight: 100
 ---

 While not required, most people will want to support SSL on a public Owncast server.
 If you already have a [reverse proxy](https://www.cloudflare.com/learning/cdn/glossary/reverse-proxy/) that is used for SSL you can easily add Owncast to that.
 If you've never installed a proxy service before then you can quickly set one up.

 {{< alert icon="💡" text="People often overlook the need to proxy their websockets, so if you're having issues with chat make sure you configured your proxy to pass those through." >}}